CopernicaMarketingSoftware/Documentation/Mailerq/4.0/cluster.md

 ```

 Both settings are optional.
 If you leave them empty, the exchange "cluster" is
-used, and the same server address as set in the "rabbitmq-address" setting.
+used, and the same server address as is set in the "rabbitmq-address" setting.

 It is important that every instance _uses the same cluster settings_!
 Even when
 every instance has its own private RabbitMQ server, all instances must have the